 COMMENTS AS TO SAFETY ISSUES

 Following the deaths there have been reviews conducted both by the Australian Customs Service and the Royal Australian Navy into the events and a number of lessons appear to have been learned.

 AUSTRALIAN CUSTOMS SERVICE

-16 November, 2001 Officer Mulcahy, the Commanding Officer of the AVC Arnhem Bay, prepared a document (Exhibit "8") reviewing the events and making a number of recommendations.
+On 16 November, 2001 Officer Mulcahy, the Commanding Officer of the AVC Arnhem Bay, prepared a document (Exhibit "8") reviewing the events and making a number of recommendations.

-following issues are some of those identified by Officer Mulcahy -
+The following issues are some of those identified by Officer Mulcahy -

 1. A larger scramble net